threes-was-taken/threes-was-taken/README.md

 My name is Dries Verelst.
 I'm interested in the Full Stack experience but I'm leaning towards the backend.
-In the backend, my interests lie with testing (Jest), APIs and the Serverless framework and everything that entails (AWS, Lambda,...).
+In the backend, my interests lie with testing (Jest), APIs and MongoDB.
+Tools/Frameworks I like to work with are Serverless and NestJS.
 In my spare time I practice climbing (bouldering) 🧗
 I'm starting as an open source contributor.
 I currently work as a Full Stack Web developer at [Unikoo](https://www.unikoo.be/en).